Syesha Mercado

 Syesha Raquel Mercado (born January 2, 1987) is an American singer-songwriter, actress, and model.
-Mercado was the third-place finalist on the seventh season of American Idol.
-Prior to Idol, Mercado was on The One: Making a Music Star and she won Florida Super Singer.
+Mercado placed third during the seventh season of American Idol.
+Prior to American Idol, Mercado was on The One: Making a Music Star and she won Florida Super Singer.
 Her musical influences are Whitney Houston, Etta James, Alicia Keys, Zap Mama, Lauryn Hill, and Aretha Franklin.